 - Leatherwork with Raven’s Treehouse Intertribal Crafting

 - Wow!
 Climbing wall with Peak Expeditions!
-(Peak Expedition is providing this experience free, accepting modest donations to support scholarships for North Quabbin youth adventure programs.
+(Peak Expedition generously provides this experience and invites a donation to support scholarships for North Quabbin youth summer adventure programs.

 - Across the field, visit the new animal area featuring rabbits, ducks, sheep and more with Winterberry Farm, and the MA Working Steer 4-H club with youth bringing oxen and calves.